Everything? to know about external HDD, hard disk drive and Drive Docks.

 Most old XP , HDD external drive chassis do not run on W10 now at all lacking current drivers.
 See the chip I am talking about here?

-Rule#1 the PC must be internet connected for Plug and Play can work (PnP).
+Rule#1 the PC must be internet connected for Plug and Play can work (PnP). (for sure the first time using any new USB device of any kind)

 See the word mass storage DEVICE USB? in Disk drives if not it is a dead drive or dead USB port. (fact) that is why tesitng on all USB ports and 2 PCs, to prove that.